hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ### Activation Functions
 * In deep learning, layers like `Dense` only does linear operation, and a sequence of `Dense` only approximate a linear function.
-* Inserting the activation function enables the nonlinear mappings.
+* Inserting the activation function enables the non-linear mappings.
 * [Formula, prod & cons of activation functions][50]
   * `relu` is simple to compute and often used, can only be used in the hidden layers
   * `sigmoid` (output value in 0..1 range) and `tanh` (output value in -1..1 range) can be used in the last layer, for binary classification